Dashboard Settings

 cn=Finance,cn=Users,dc=example,dc=com

-• Role—You can assign one of following System Defined roles to a user group as well as assign User Defined Roles.
+• Role—You can assign one of the following System Defined roles to a user group as well as assign User Defined Roles.

 • Account Administrator—In this role, members of the group can claim targets, cross launch element managers, create profiles and policies, collect tech support bundles, and make configuration changes to the claimed targets or the account.